Dowell-Lab/DBNascent-build/README.md

 Data in the database pulls from manually curated metadata tables, quality control data, and bidirectional call data from samples.
 All data is present on the Fiji cluster at CU Boulder.

 ## Version 1.2
 Version notes (12/20/2023):
-The database has been somewhat restructured.
+- The database has been somewhat restructured.
--All table names are different but describe the same fields.
+- All table names are different but describe the same fields.
 The table equivalents are as follows (`linkIDs` and `searchEquiv` are the same):

 |Old table|New table|
 |---------|---------|